Does hypoxic training work? How about other advances in altitude or simulated altitude training?

 What researchers do know is that constant exposure to low levels of oxygen can do more harm than good to the body (think altitude sickness among hikers and climbers).
 Over time, it can cause chronic stress, detraining, and edema (fluid buildup in the lungs and brain).
 In some cases, blood can thicken too much, raising the risk of death due to blood clotting.
 It's recommended to talk with a health care provider before starting any hypoxic training to make sure factors like blood iron levels are in the healthy range.

-Heading for the hills is not the only way to achieve the effects of hypoxic training.
+Heading for the hills isn't the only way to achieve the effects of hypoxic training.
 As you mentioned, there are now many ways to simulate high altitude training: breathing intermittently with a nitrogen mask, sleeping in a nitrogen tent, living or sleeping in a barometric chamber, and living in a nitrogen house.
 Nitrogen replaces a proportion of the oxygen in the air in many of these methods, leading to oxygen deprivation and therefore creating a hypoxic environment.
 However, all of these tools come with disadvantages and may not work for everyone, so you may want to speak with a health care provider if you are thinking of using them.

 The jury is still out on how much hypoxic training actually improves athletic performance.
 What is much more certain is how lifestyle choices like plenty of sleep, a balanced diet, stress reduction, and strength training (among others) do improve a person’s athletic potential.Alice!